adafruit/awesome-adafruitio/README.md

 ## Hardware

-Adafruit IO is compatble with any hardware which can communicate over HTTP.
+Adafruit IO is compatible with any hardware which can communicate over HTTP.

 - [Adafruit-Produced Boards](https://www.adafruit.com/iot) - Where to buy Adafruit IO compatible boards produced by Adafruit